ITHACA/ELMIRA carpet cleaners

 Washington had expected the British to attack when the river froze, so he ordered his troops to gather every boat they could find so the British couldn’t follow them across the river.

 But, instead, the British had decided not to chase Washington further at that time.
 They ended the campaign season and stayed at winter quarters in New York City to plan a spring campaign against the Continental Army.
-A chain of outposts was set up in the area and some 1000 Hessians, German professional soldiers (auxiliaries of the British) arrived at the Trenton outpost.
+A chain of outposts was set up in the area near Trenton and some 1000 Hessians, German professional soldiers (auxiliaries of the British, arrived at the Trenton outpost.
 The American troops were described by an enemy officer as dying of the cold, without blankets, and very ill-supplied with provisions.

 December 19, 1776